Otega91/sem/use-cases/use-case-3.md

 ## MAIN SUCCESS SCENARIO

-1. Researcher requests a report listing countries by population within a specific region.
+1. User accesses the system to retrieve a list of countries within a specific region, organized by population.
-2. System prompts the researcher to specify the region.
+2. System prompts the user to specify the region of interest.
-3. Researcher provides the name of the region.
-4. System retrieves population data for all countries within the specified region.
+3. System executes a query to retrieve all countries within the specified region from the database along with their population data.
-5. System organizes the data, sorting countries by population from largest to smallest.
-6. System generates and presents the report to the researcher.
+4. System organizes the retrieved data by population, arranging countries from largest to smallest, and presents the organized list of countries to the user for analysis.

 ## EXTENSIONS